7 of the best Tokyo Winter Illuminations

 1. Tokyo Mega Illumination

-At the Oi racecourse also known as Tokyo City Keiba, not only can you pet and take photos with real horses, but for a limited time during the winter, step into an illuminated wonderland packed full of twinkling lights, projection mapping, immersive performances, and multi-colored photo spots.
+At the Oi racecourse, also known as Tokyo City Keiba, you can pet and take photos with real horses year-round.
+But, for a limited time during the winter, you have the chance to step into an illuminated wonderland packed full of twinkling lights, projection mapping, immersive performances, and multi-colored photo spots.
+Welcome to the Tokyo Mega Illumination.

 Location: Oi Racecourse – Oi Keibajo-mae Station.